INRIA/velus/readme.md

 The `examples/` subdirectory contains another readme file presenting several example programs that can be used to test the compiler.

-Since submitting the paper, we have implemented the scheduling pass (the relevant dashed line in Figure 1 becomes solid and elaboration produces N-Lustre).

-We are still working on the normalization pass, which means that Lustre source programs must currently be manually normalized (each `fby` and `application` must be given its own equation; `merge` and `if` constructs may only appear at the top level of an expression; output variables cannot be defined directly by `fby` equations).
-Also, the `->` and `pre` operators used in many Lustre programs are not yet treated.
-An equation like

-    x = e1 -> e2

-must instead be "manually compiled" into

-    x = if init then e1 else e2
-    init = true fby false
+The `pre` operator used in many Lustre programs is not yet treated.

-and an uninitialized delay `pre e` must be replaced by an initialized one `0 fby e`.
+An uninitialized delay `pre e` must be replaced by an initialized one `0 fby e`.

 Compiler error messages are still very brutal.
 In particular the parser only reports syntax errors with a line number and character offset.
-We will implement more helpful messages when we have finalized one or two remaining details of the final (unnormalized) language.
+We will implement more helpful messages when we have finalized one or two remaining details of the final language.

 ## Using the compiler